Skip to Content

 However, you can likely expect your Labrador to be marked down in its final score because the patches are considered less ideal than a pure coat.
 Despite this, breeders and judges generally understand that a mismarked coat is not an indication of mixed parentage.

-You might have found this article if you were wondering if your Lab is a true pedigree.
+Are you wondering if your Lab is a true pedigree?
 The best way to tell is by checking your dog’s papers.
-But what if you don’t have any pedigree papers or you don’t know the dog’s history if you got him from the local shelter?
-In that case, how do you tell if your Labrador is purebred?
+But what if you don’t have any pedigree papers or know the dog’s history if you got him from the local shelter?

-To tell a purebred Labrador (without pedigree papers), compare your dog to the official breed standard or consult an expert such as a vet, breeder, or dog behaviorist.
+To tell a purebred Labrador, compare your dog to the official breed standard or consult an expert such as a vet, breeder, or dog behaviorist.
 You can also compare the dog’s temperament and behavior to see if it conforms to the breed or arrange a DNA test.

 The quickest and easiest way to tell a purebred Lab is to get a dog DNA kit, such as the Embark Breed Identification Dog DNA Test from Amazon.
 Vets have developed this cool piece of kit.
-It screens over 350 breeds, and you can even see a family tree and connect with other doggos that share your dog’s DNA.
-They claim to be more than twice as accurate as their competitors, and with over 7000 positive reviews on Amazon, the majority of these are 5 stars which makes me trust their claims.
+It screens over 350 breeds, and you can see a family tree and connect with other doggos that share your dog’s DNA.

 Final Thoughts